-1. Elect ion of directors:
+No. of the Association of the Association

-No minees to Withhold Vote For:
+Nominees to Withhold Vote For:

-FOR ALL NOMINEES Nancy Fletcher
+☐ FOR ALL NOMINEES ☐ Nancy Fletcher

-John E. Koerner, III
+☐ John E. Koerner, III

-WITHHOLD AUTHORITY FOR ALL NOMINEES Marshall A. Loeb
+☐ WITHHOLD AUTHORITY FOR ALL NOMINEES ☐ Marshall A. Loeb

 Stephen P. Mumblow

-Ш Thomas V. Reifenheiser
+☐ FOR ALL EXCEPT ☐ Thomas V. Reifenheiser

-(See instructions below) Anna Reilly
+(See instructions below) ☐ Anna Reilly

-Kevin P. Reilly, Jr.
+· ☐ Kevin P. Reilly, Jr.

-Wendell Reilly
+☐ Wendell Reilly

-Ш Elizabeth Thompson

-2. Ratifi year: pany 's independent registered public accounting firm for the 2022 fisca

-FOR

-AGAINST

-ABSTAIN

-Signature of Stoc kholder: Date:

-nen shares are held jointly, each holder should sign.
-When

-signing as execute or, administrator, attorney, trustee or guardian, please e giv e full title as such.
-If the signer is a corporation, please sign